Finding 3 — Who didn't register, and why

 For Secretaries of State.
 The top barrier cited by non-registrants in your state is, with high probability, operational — deadlines, knowledge gaps, and residence churn.
 This is your domain.
 Finding 6 pairs these responses with state NCSL policy flags; Recommendations lists the policy levers with evidence-backed effect ranges.

 For foundation officers.
 Access-category non-registrants are the cheapest marginal voters in the intervention catalog — policy reform amortizes to $0-$5 per marginal voter; OVR portals to $5-$15.
-Compare to programmatic GOTV at $20-$500.
+Compare to programmatic get-out-the-vote (GOTV) at $20-$500.[13][14]
 The reason diagnostic validates that weighting.

 For the public.
 Non-voting among young adults is not, in its plurality, a story about not caring.
 It is, in the first layer, a story about never reaching the rolls.